Pedram Salimpour: Career

-After the sale of Alvarado, Salimpour co-founded Champion Health Enterprises, a company specializing in health ecosystems for Native American tribes and business entities whose annual revenue exceeded $500 million.
-He serves as the company's CEO and has partnered with the Morongo Band of Mission Indians since the inception of Champion Health.
-Salimpour's career in medicine has led him to the role of a writer, filmmaker, and professor.
-He has written more than 40 medical journal articles.He wrote the Photographic Atlas of Pediatric Disorders and Diagnosis, a book that he co-authored with his brother Pejman and his father Ralph Salimpour.
-He also received a Los Angeles area Emmy Award for his 2006 news documentary The Face of America.
-At the Center on Human Aging at San Diego State University he holds the position of adjunct professor, and is an associate professor of pediatrics at the University of California, Riverside School of Medicine.
+Salimpour co-founded Champion Health Enterprises (now Pierce Health Solutions), a company providing healthcare services for Native American tribes and other business entities.
+He served as the company's CEO and has partnered with the Morongo Band of Mission Indians since the inception of Champion Health.
+In addition to his clinical and entrepreneurial work, Salimpour has published articles in medical journals, co-authored a pediatric atlas, and served in academic appointments.
+He wrote the Photographic Atlas of Pediatric Disorders and Diagnosis, a book that he co-authored with his brother Pejman and his father Ralph Salimpour.
+He holds the position of adjunct professor at the Center on Human Aging at San Diego State University and is an associate professor of pediatrics at the University of California, Riverside School of Medicine.